sahilchopra/mongoid-history/README.md

 end
 ```

-**Set Tracker Class Name**
+**Set tracker class name**

-You should manually set the tracker class name to make sure your tracker can be found and loaded properly.
+Manually set the tracker class name to make sure your tracker can be found and loaded properly.
 You can skip this step if you manually require your tracker before using any trackables.
-If you don't know what I'm talking about, then you should just follow the example below.

-Here is an example of setting the tracker class name using a rails initializer
+The following example sets the tracker class name using a Rails initializer.

 ```ruby
 # config/initializers/mongoid-history.rb